riot/riot.github.io/api/index.md

 </my-tag>
 ```

-The `shouldUpdate` method will always receive 2 arguments: the first one contains the values you want to update via the `tag.update` method and the second argument will be the new options received via tag attributes and normally sored in the `opts` object.
+The `shouldUpdate` method will always receive 2 arguments: the first one contains the values you want to update via the `tag.update` method and the second argument will be the new options received via tag attributes and normally stored in the `opts` object.

 ``` html
 <my-tag>